SIP Course Outline

 Study Guide: SIP Finish Material and Detailing

-Lesson 10: SIP Sales
+Lesson 10: Common Objections for SIP Designs

 In this final presentation, Al Cobb explores how to sell SIPs.
 Topics include how best to discuss price, and how to persuasively overcome various objections that prospective clients may have.